rahagi/arknights-farmer/README.md

   -r REFILL, --refill REFILL
                         how many times you want to refill. default is 0
 ```

+### Connect to ADB

+Use the `adb devices` command to check if your adb client is connected to your emulator.

+Refer to your emulator manual on how to connect your adb client.

+### Emulator Setting

+Make sure to use the following display settings on your emulator:
+* Display Resolution: 1280x720
+* DPI: 240 DPI

 ## Contributing
 Pull requests are welcome.